 The AACR and Eli Lilly and Company established this award in 1961 to honor Dr. G.H.A.
 Clowes, who was a founding member of the AACR and a research director of Eli Lilly.
 The Clowes Award recognizes an individual with outstanding recent accomplishments in basic cancer research.

-The recipient of the 59th AACR G.H.A.
-Clowes Memorial Award will receive a $10,000 honorarium, give an award lecture during the AACR Annual Meeting 2019 in Atlanta, Georgia, USA (March 30-April 3, 2019), and will be given support for the winner and a guest to attend the Annual Meeting.
+The recipient of the AACR G.H.A.
+Clowes Memorial Award will receive a $10,000 honorarium, give an award lecture during the AACR Annual Meeting 2020 in San Diego, California, USA, and will be given support for the winner and a guest to attend the Annual Meeting.

 Responsibilities of the Award Winner